 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements.

-rTo assess the ecological risk of establishment of non-native species in Alaska, the USDA developed invasive rankings for selected plant species (Carlson et al. 2008).
+As explained above, construction of the project will require establishment of road, work pads, quarry sites, and include other construction activities that may contribute to the spread of invasive plants to the project area.
+To assess the ecological risk of establishment of non-native species in Alaska, the USDA developed invasive rankings for selected plant species (Carlson et al. 2008).
 The overall rank score is based on sub-scores for ecological impact, biological characteristics (e.g., life history, potential for spread, allelopathy), distribution, and feasibility of control.
 The higher the overall score (ranging from 1–100), the greater the risk that a species will have negative ecological effects and lower likelihood it will be able to be controlled effectively.
 Thus, the invasive plant study is needed to determine the overall risk of invasive plant species in the SWHP study area and how construction activities and changes in plant communities that result from project operations may increase the risk of invasive species establishment.

 The invasive plant study will use survey results to identify high-risk areas for invasive plant establishment and for developing management strategies for minimizing the impact of invasive species on native plant communities and wildlife habitat functions.
 The vegetation and wildlife habitat mapping studies being conducted to support the SWHP will be used to help identify habitats that may be vulnerable to invasive species infestation.